endrjuskr/xml-socialnetwork/README.md

-Workout diary - final project for `XML and Applications` course.
+Workout diary
 ============
+This is the final project for `XML and Applications` course.

 Overview (in Polish)
 ---